NotZakariya/NotZakariya.github.io/_posts/2025-04-22-First post.markdown

 *To look modern man cold in the eye and speak plain:*\
 *Memento Mori*\
 *Perhaps, those two words might cause him to shudder,*\
-*To loosen his tight grip on that bottomless chalice - desire for mortal fulfilment.*\
+*To loosen his tight grip on that bottomless chalice - desire for mortal fulfillment.*\
 *For what adequate response is there to the fact of our finitude?*\
 *In those two plain words lies no firewood, no fuel, no rhetoric to ignite another flame,*\
 *Just plain Truth.*